Folded Gentle Algebras: Words, Strings and Bands

 \section{Words, Strings and Bands}

-There is a classification of the indecomposable modules of gentle algebras, skewed-gentle algebras, and separately reducible clannish algebras (see \cite{ButlerRingel}, \cite{CBClans} and \cite{Deng} for an account).
+There is a classification of the indecomposable modules of gentle algebras, skewed-gentle algebras, and clannish algebras (see \cite{ButlerRingel}, \cite{CBClans} and \cite{Deng} for an account).
 The indecomposable modules over these algebras are given by \emph{string modules} and \emph{band modules}.
-Inspired by this classification, we will define string and band modules for folded gentle algebras, which we will prove are also indecomposable in a later section of the paper.
+Inspired by this classification, we will define string and band modules for folded gentle algebras, which are also indecomposable due to \cite{SemilinearClan}.